Aiko, Princess Toshi

 Aiko, Princess Toshi (敬宮愛子内親王, Toshi-no-miya Aiko Naishinnō) is a member of the Imperial House of Japan.
 She is the only child of Emperor Naruhito and Empress Masako.

 Following her birth, the ongoing Japanese imperial succession debate had resulted in some politicians holding a favorable view on rescinding agnatic primogeniture (male-only imperial succession) originally implemented in 1889 and retained by the Allies of World War II on the Constitution of Japan.
-However, once her uncle Crown Prince Fumihito had his son, Hisahito, in September 2006, Hisahito became second in the line of succession following his father.
+However, once her uncle Crown Prince Fumihito had a son, Hisahito, in September 2006, Hisahito became second in the line of succession following his father.
 Aiko remains at present legally ineligible to inherit the throne and she cannot succeed her father, while debate about the possibility of having future empresses regnant continues.

 Birth

 Princess Aiko was born on 1 December 2001 at 2:43 PM in the Imperial Household Agency Hospital in Tokyo Imperial Palace, the first and only child of Crown Prince Naruhito and Crown Princess Masako (later Emperor and Empress), during the reign of her paternal grandfather, Emperor Akihito.
 Due to Japanese law excluding women from inheriting the throne, she is not in the line of succession.

 In a break with tradition, the name of the princess was chosen by her parents, instead of by her grandfather, Emperor Akihito.
 It was selected from clause 56 of Li Lou II, one of the teachings of the Chinese philosopher Mencius.
 Aiko, the princess' personal name, is written with the kanji characters for 'love' (愛) and 'child' (子) and means "a person who loves others".
 The princess also has an imperial title, Princess Toshi (敬宮, toshi-no-miya), which means "a person who respects others".